Demographics of Trinidad and Tobago: European Trinidadian and Tobagonians

 The European Trinidadian (or White Trinidadian) population is primarily descended from early settlers and immigrants.
 The recent census counted 8,669 people of European descent including those of Portuguese descent.
 These numbers do not include people who have at least some European ancestry or self-identify as African or Indian.

 The French arrived mostly during the Spanish period to take advantage of free agricultural lands.
 Some Portuguese arrived in the mid-nineteenth century and more came at the turn of the century.
 The Europeans who remained in Trinidad live in areas in and around Port of Spain.
 Furthermore, British rule led to an influx of settlers from the United Kingdom and the British colonies of the Eastern Caribbean and descendants of English indentured workers brought in as overseers following the end of the Second World War.

 The Portuguese came to Tobago and Trinidad as early as the 17th century, including groups of Jews, Catholics and Protestants.
 For over 140 years, from 1834 up to 1975, the ancestors of the modern Portuguese community in Trinidad and Tobago hailed mostly from the archipelago of Madeira, starting from 1846, with the earliest registers being from the Azores in 1834.

 Most Portuguese came directly from Madeira, and also via Guyana, St Vincent, Antigua and St Kitts.

 Important communities settled in Port of Spain, Arima, Arouca, Chaguanas, San Fernando and Scarborough.

 In 2011, the Madeiran Portuguese Community of Trinidad and Tobago celebrated their 165th Anniversary of arrival of the first Madeirans in Trinidad back in 1846.

-Recalling the presence of the Portuguese in the nation today are over 100 Portuguese surname, some of which have become street nomenclature.
-As an independent nation, the country has recognised several members of the Portuguese community, through official awards.
+Recalling the presence of the Portuguese in the nation today are over 100 Portuguese surnames, some of which have become street nomenclature.
+As an independent nation, the country has recognised several members of the Portuguese community through official awards.

 In Tobago, many white residents are retirees who have recently arrived there.